officelearn/azure-docs.sv-se/articles/iot-dps/quick-create-simulated-device-tpm-node.md

     node ExtractDevice.js
     ```

-1. I fönstret Utdata visas **_bekräftelse nyckeln_** och det **_registrerings-ID_** som krävs för enhets registreringen.
+1. The output window displays the **_Endorsement key_** and the **_Registration ID_** needed for device enrollment.
 Anteckna dessa värden.

 ## <a name="create-a-device-entry"></a>Skapa en enhetspost

-1. Logga in på Azure Portal, Välj knappen **alla resurser** i den vänstra menyn och öppna Device Provisioning-tjänsten.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-1. Från menyn enhets etablerings tjänst väljer du **Hantera registreringar**.
-Välj fliken **enskilda registreringar** och välj knappen **Lägg till individuell registrering** överst.
+1. From the Device Provisioning Service menu, select **Manage enrollments**.
+Select **Individual Enrollments** tab and select the **Add individual enrollment** button at the top.

-1. Ange följande information på panelen **Lägg till registrering** :
+1. In the **Add Enrollment** panel, enter the following information:
    - Välj **TPM** som identitet för bestyrkande *mekanism*.
-   - Ange *registrerings-ID* och *bekräftelse nyckel* för din TPM-enhet från de värden som du antecknade tidigare.
+   - Enter the *Registration ID* and *Endorsement key* for your TPM device from the values you noted previously.
    - Välj en IoT hub som är länkad till din etableringstjänst.
    - Du kan även ange följande information:
-       - Ange ett unikt *enhets-ID*.
+       - Enter a unique *Device ID*.
 Se till att undvika känsliga data när du namnger din enhet.
-Om du väljer att inte ange en, används registrerings-ID: t för att identifiera enheten i stället.
+If you choose not to provide one, the registration ID will be used to identify the device instead.
        - Uppdatera **inledande enhetstvillingstatus** med önskad inledande konfiguration för enheten.
-   - När du är klar trycker du på knappen **Spara** .
+   - Once complete, press the **Save** button.

      ![Ange information för enhetsregistrering på portalbladet](./media/quick-create-simulated-device/enter-device-enrollment.png)